Last Updated on November 30, 2021 by Julia Wilson

 How is deafness tested in cats?

-The veterinarian may make a tentative diagnosis of deafness during a routine examination by standing behind the cat and make a loud noise.
+The veterinarian may make a tentative diagnosis of deafness during a routine examination by standing behind the cat and making a loud noise.

 BAER (brainstem auditory evoked response) testing is the most reliable method of diagnosing deafness in cats.
 This test uses small electrodes to measure the electrical response of the ear.
 A stimulus (usually clicks) are used to stimulate the cells within the inner ear, which trigger impulses along the auditory nerve.
 In the cat with normal hearing, waves can be seen on the computer screen as the nerves fire, however, in the deaf cat, there will be a flat line.